GAIA-X4PLC-AAD/idsa-environment/README.md

 `ssh -i '<path to ssh rsa file>' -L localhost:3500:<cloud infrastructure k8s cluster ip address>:<cloud infrastructure k8s cluster port> <cloud infrastructure user>@<cloud infrastructure ip address>`

 ### Execute the PS1 scripts
-Then, you may use the ps1 scripts located in `idsa/src/k8s`.
+You may use the ps1 scripts located in `idsa/src/k8s`.
 In this case you need to execute them in the following order:

 1. `create_namespace.ps1`
 2. `apply_azure_storage-classes.ps1`